scottcmiller/Guild-Armory-Sample-Code/README.md

 **These files are a very small portion of the project's non-critical code, but give insight into its innerworkings**

 Check the Screenshots folder to see how private discord desicion trees function and previews of the information that can be auto generated into reports via Google Sheets.
-*Note: any public channel commands are automaking pruded during the Bot's response to keep channels tidy, so the triggering commands are not visible in screenshots.*
+*Note: any public channel commands are automatically pruded during the Bot during its response to keep channels tidy, so the triggering commands are not visible in screenshots.*